Use labels to organize and filter campaigns.

-To label a campaign, navigate to Step 1 or the Setup page of the campaign creation process.
-Under Labels, you can choose the labels that you wish to apply to the campaign.
+To label a campaign, navigate to step 1 or the setup page of the campaign creation process.
+Under Labels, choose the labels that you wish to apply to the campaign.
 The dropdown will automatically suggest existing labels.

-Note: You cannot create new labels under this section.
-You will need to create them in Project Settings before they appear here.
-If no labels exist within your project, the dropdown field will be absent.
+You cannot create new labels under this section.
+You will need to create them in Project > Settings before they appear here (see the Managing Labels section below).
+If no labels exist in your project, the drop-down menu will be absent.

 If a campaign is still in a draft or ready state, you can re-label it by returning to the Setup page.
 You can add, remove, or reorder existing labels here.
 To change the order of the labels, move them around in the select box.

 For finished or running campaigns, you can view labels by navigating to the campaign analytics page.
 Similar to the Setup page of the campaign creation process, the labels area of the campaign analytics page allows you to add, remove, or reorder labels.